mpv-player/mpv/DOCS/man/options.rst

     filled to this position rather than performing a stream seek (default:
     500).

     This matters for small forward seeks.
-With slow streams (especially http streams) there is a tradeoff between skipping the data between current position and seek destination, or performing an actual seek.
+With slow streams (especially HTTP streams) there is a tradeoff between skipping the data between current position and seek destination, or performing an actual seek.
 Depending on the situation, either of these might be slower than the other method.